 Based on City Council direction, staff launched the Transparency and Accountability webpage, which provides performance results and promotes greater transparency of public service operations.
 City Council adopted an integrated FY 19 Strategic Plan and Annual Budget.
 City Council also formally committed our organization to high performance and government innovation with a foundation in open and transparent practices by adopting a resolution committing the City to adopt high performance operational practices.
 City Council has set the stage for a high performing organization.
 The City Manager’s Office will execute Council’s policy direction with the same resolve.

-City of Fayetteville Named a Top 10 Performer by Governing and Living Cities
+City of Fayetteville Named Top Performer Overall by Governing and Living Cities

 Top-ranking cities featured at Governing's annual Summit on Government Performance and Innovation

 Sacramento, Calif. – April 26, 2018 – Governing today announced the top-ranking cities from the second annual national Equipt to Innovate survey, which show a growing number of cities are becoming better prepared to respond to civic challenges in nimble and robust ways.

 Equipt to Innovate is a joint initiative launched by Living Cities and Governing magazine.
 It is an integrated, collaborative framework anchored in seven key characteristics of high-performance government — being dynamically planned, broadly partnered, resident-involved, race-informed, smartly resourced, employee-engaged and data-driven.

 Equipt sets a purposefully high bar across all seven elements, and the second annual survey shows a growing number of cities are reaching for it.
 Seventy-four cities participated in the 2018 survey, up 23 percent from 2017, bringing the two-year total to 97 cities.
 Equipt cities represent 53 million residents, including 55 of the 100 largest U.S. cities and all 10 of the largest U.S. cities.